avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  You were <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  They were <br>

-Thus the lemma or lemmatization of AM, IS, ARE, WAS, and were is 'BE'
+Thus, the lemma or lemmatization of AM, IS, ARE, WAS, and were is 'BE'

 Code test:
 ```python